stafiprotocol/ledger-stafi/docs/build.md

 Tip:

 - In releases, you will find a precompiled test app.
 If you are just curious, you can run `install_app.sh` and avoid building.
+- [FAQ](FAQ.md) may help when you encounter any problems during the build.

 ## Download and install